BebeSparkelSparkel/hBQN/README.md

 - an old mail thread about this [https://www.mail-archive.com/haskell-cafe@haskell.org/msg107983.html]
 - Simon Peyton Jones made a wiki with a prototype implementation https://wiki.haskell.org/APL

+## Questions that Need Answering

+How does one reference external haskell variables?

+Is it possible to use polymorphism to allow type checking?
+Or, is BQN to dynamically typed to allow for this?

 ## Contribute

 Let me know and I'll add you as a contributer.